CLI tool for managing Outlook email, drafts, and contacts via the Outlook REST API v2.0.

 LOCAL_TIMEZONE is the Python timezone used to interpret calendar times you type.
 OUTLOOK_TIMEZONE is the Microsoft timezone sent to Outlook.
 For the UK, use Europe/London and GMT Standard Time.

 Draft signatures are loaded automatically from SIGNATURE_NEW_FILE and SIGNATURE_REPLY_FILE.
-Relative paths are resolved from the project root.
+Relative paths are resolved from the active account data directory.
 If unset, the CLI defaults to:

 outlook_draft/

-auth.py # Built-in Playwright auth and token capture
+auth.py # Built-in Playwright auth, token capture, browser session save

 calendar_time.py # Calendar timezone parsing and Outlook timezone headers